 Before you can attach an IPsec-VPN connection to a transit router, you must create an IPsec-VPN connection.
 You can attach the IPsec-VPN connection to the transit router to allow your data center to access Alibaba Cloud.
 The data center is also connected to the transit router over the IPsec-VPN connection and can communicate with other networks that are attached to the transit router.

-You can create IPsec-VPN connections in the Cloud Enterprise Network (CEN) console or in the VPN Gateway console.
+You can create IPsec-VPN connections in the Cloud Enterprise Network (CEN) or VPN Gateway console.
 You can create IPsec-VPN connections that belong to a different Alibaba Cloud account.
 The following figure shows how to attach an IPsec-VPN connection that belongs to your Alibaba Cloud account or a different Alibaba Cloud account to a transit router in the CEN or VPN Gateway console.

-If you create an IPsec-VPN connection in the VPN Gateway console, set Associate Resource to Do Not Associate.
+When you create an IPsec-VPN connection in the VPN Gateway console, set Associate Resource to Do Not Associate.

 Prerequisites

-When you create a transit router, you must specify a CIDR block for the transit router.
+ImportantWhen you create a transit router, you must specify a CIDR block for the transit router.
 IP addresses for IPsec-VPN connections are allocated from this CIDR block.
-For more information, see Transit router CIDR blocks.
+For more information about the CIDR block of the transit router, see CIDR block of the transit router.

 Log on to the CEN console.